oschrenk/notes/java+jsf+portlets.markdown

 In addition to these parameters you can also set attributes in the portlet context.
 But as the portlet context is in effect for all portlets, parameters are defined using the name of the portlet

 - `javax.portlet.faces.[portletname].excludedRequestAttributes` Some request attributes of the bridge managed scope shouldn't be persisted.
 - `javax.portlet.faces.[portletname].preserveActionParams` Boolean.
 Decides if action parameters are stored for the duration of bridge request scope.
-If set to `false` thwe action parameters are only preserved int the action request but not in the render request.
+If set to `false` the action parameters are only preserved int the action request but not in the render request.
 - `javax.portlet.faces.[portletname].defaultViewIdMap` Stores a map of each portlet mode to the according JSF page.

 ### Request Handling